21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 3. Lower the dumbbells and feel a good chest muscle stretch at the bottom.

-4. Hold for a second and then press the dumbbells back to the starting position.
+4. Hold for a second, then press the dumbbell back to the starting position.

 Tips

-• Exhale whilst pushing dumbbells upwards and do in a controlled manner.
+• Exhale while pushing dumbbells upwards, and do so in a controlled manner.

 • Vary bench angles to hit different angles of the chest.